 Through building bridges in our local community, St. Stephen's strategically partners with ministries that care for the most vulnerable in our community.

-The committee meets the first Sunday of each month after the 10:30 a.m. service.
+The Service & Outreach Committee meets the first Sunday of each month after the 10:30 a.m. service.
 All are invited to attend the meetings.
 More importantly, all are invited to participate in our outreach/community justice programs.

 Ministries We support